 About the Taishō Pond

 Taishō Pond was only formed in 1915 when Mt.
 Yake (焼岳) erupted.
 The Azusa River (梓川) was dammed, and the Taishō Pond was formed.
-The Pond is famous for the reflection of the magnificent Mt.
-Yake, with a few dead trees standing here and there in the Pond.
+The pond is famous for the reflection of the magnificent Mt.
+Yake, with a few dead trees standing here and there in the pond.

 Taishō Pond Public Toilet (大正池公衆トイレ) was newly built and opened in June 2023.
-Note a 100 yen coin is required to be inserted to use it.
+To use it, a 100 yen coin must be inserted.
+No other toilets will be available until you reach Tashiro Bridge.

 Mt.
 Yake (焼岳)